dieremy/Data_processing/README.md

 - which is the platform that sells most videogames overall

 - understand the trend of annual sales of action games

+# HOUSE DATA PROCESSING

+## House data price correlation
+- Find price correlation : achieve with and without "tool" usage

+- Find seaborn plot function to understand data

+- Find pandas function that lets you achieve the task

+- Provide a report based on data manipulation